adamkurth/reborn_dev/doc/html/_sources/index.rst.txt

 The bornagain python package is meant to be used for the simulation and analysis of x-ray diffraction under the Born approximation.
-It is not the first attempt to create such a package, hence the name.
-So far, nothing is finished in bornagain...
+It is not the first attempt to create such a package, hence the double-meaning of the name.
+Bornagain is under continuous development at this time.
+Don't be surprised if the API changes somewhat.

 Contents
 ========